Back To Top

 However, I know that choosing the right option to invest in can be difficult.
 These mini dehumidifiers usually have small price tags because they're less powerful than others on the market, with moisture extraction rates of 0.5L per day and under.
 That’s why the Ideal Home team has vetted the cheapest offerings from leading brands like ProBreeze, Russell Hobbs, Black + Decker and Challenge to see whether they can actually cut the mustard against the best dehumidifiers with heftier price tags.

-We’ve assessed everything from extraction rate to water tank capacity, ease of use, and even the size of these budget dehumidifiers to see whether they are worth the investment.
-And with this extensive testing knowledge in our back pocket, we’ve been able to include our 6 top-rated budget dehumidifiers under £100 in the UK in this guide.
+I've assessed everything from extraction rate to water tank capacity, ease of use, and even the size of these budget dehumidifiers to see whether they are worth the investment.
+And with this extensive testing knowledge in my back pocket, I’ve been able to include my six top-rated budget dehumidifiers under £100 in the UK in this guide.

 The quick list

 Short on time?
 This quick list is an overview of the best dehumidifiers under £100.
-You'll find more information on each low cost dehumidifierand why our testers recommend it if you keep on scrolling.
+You'll find more information on each low-cost dehumidifier and why our testers recommend it if you keep scrolling.

 Best low cost dehumidifier overall